JanWilczek/wolf-sound-blog/_posts/synthesis/2021-10-15-wavetable-synthesis-rust.md

 Note that we pass in `&mut self` parameter as the first one.
 The `self` keyword denotes the receiver of the method, in this case, the struct instance we invoke our method on.
 Using `self` frees us from the duty of specifying the type of the argument.
 I find it similar to Python's `self`.

-`&` represents borrowing of ownership.
+`&` represents borrowing the ownership.
 The `self` will become the owner of the underlying value inside this method.
 To read more about Rust's ownership, please, refer to the [Rust Programming Language book chapter](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html).

 Finally, by declaring the variable as mutable with `mut`, we provide the possibility of assigning values to the struct's fields.

 ### Generating a Sample

 Generating a sample consists of linear interpolation of the wave table values according to the `index` value and incrementing the index.
-To see a graphical example of this interpolation, [check out my video excerpt](https://youtu.be/ssIJ8kFG7qs?t=548).
-We then perform the `fmod` operation, which in Rust can be done using the `%` modulo operator.
+To see a graphical example of this interpolation, [check out this video excerpt](https://youtu.be/ssIJ8kFG7qs?t=548).
+We then perform the `fmod` operation, which in Rust can be done using the modulo operator `%`.

 ```rust
 impl WavetableOscillator {